 Earlier this month, ex-MVP PK player XigN announced the departure of himself and fellow player HSK in a Twitter post.
 Up until now, MVP PK has remained mostly silent on the updates, but CSGO2ASIA has now learned of the new roster they seek to develop.

 In an unexpected move, the update sees an additional departure in the form of Min-Seok “zeff” Park.
-The 30-year old core member of the previous line-up is set to retire from CS:GO and move on to new endeavors.
+The 30-year old core member of the previous line-up is retiring from CS:GO and moving on to new endeavors.

 Zeff will be replaced with another previous MVP PK member and veteran Korean CS player, Min-Soo “glow” Kim.
 The 31-year old had previously left the organization alongside his teammate Keun-Chul “solo” Kang to make room for younger talents, with the latter now set to join XigN and HSK as per the previous Tweet.